 We are in the business of helping organizations, companies, and government align their values with their strategy.
 We do that through strategic planning, meeting support and facilitation, and research.

 LaTrenda Leonard Sherrill

 Principal + Lead Consultant

 Common Cause Consultants was founded by and is led by LaTrenda Leonard Sherrill, a recognized community-innovator in the greater Pittsburgh area.
 LaTrenda has experience in coalition-building, project management and strategic planning working in the areas of policy, communications and operations before founding Common Cause Consultants.
 In addition to leading CCC, she has formed LaTrenda Consulting to provide tips and tools to individuals who are interested in growing their own freelancing business.
-Most of her time is spent balancing entrepreneurship and motherhood, as she is the mother of three.
+Most of her time is spent balancing entrepreneurship and motherhood, as she is the mother of four.

 Kylie Seltzer, Ph.D